 Many participants expressed concern that water was needed to fill reservoirs in closed-loop PSH systems.
-Since water in Washington state is already completely allocated, the need for water rights for PSH facilities could affect future water availability for other uses such as river flows and agriculture.
+Since water in Washington state is already mostly allocated and water for closed-loop is considered consumptive use, the need for water rights for PSH facilities could affect future water availability for other uses such as river flows and agriculture.
 The effect of climate change also brings uncertainty to future water availability.
-Suggestions from participants on this issue were few, and included investigating how to minimize the consumptive use of water.
-Three overarching themes surfaced from participant comments and discussion: concerns about Tribal cultural resources, water availability, and impacts to terrestrial habitat.
+While suggestions from participants on this issue were few, they included investigating how to minimize the consumptive use of water.

-Both open-loop and closed-loop systems have impacts on wildlife and terrestrial habitats, though the impacts are greater with closed-loop since two reservoirs are built on uplands, not one.
+Both open-loop and closed-loop systems have impacts on wildlife and terrestrial habitats, though the construction impacts are greater with closed-loop since two reservoirs are built, not one.
 Participant concerns ranged from wildlife and habitat disturbance and loss to disruption of migration routes and the introduction of invasive plant species.
+Most concerns about open-loop PSH were focused on impacts to fish.
 Suggestions made by participants to prevent or mitigate these impacts included establishing baseline habitat conditions with continuous monitoring, avoiding areas with the most listed species and important habitat, and establishing native vegetation after construction.